MikeJohnPage/smudge/README.md

 # smudge

 ## Overview
-smudge provides a consistent set of vectorised verbs to remove the following personal data from text:
+smudge personal data from your text, including:
 - emails
 - names
 - dates
 - phone numbers
 - street addresses
-- zip codes (US)
+- postcodes & zip codes
-- postcodes (UK)
-- all of the above

 ## Usage
-All functions in smudge start with `smudge_` and take a vector of strings as the first argument.
-By default, identified personal data will be replaced with `NA`:
+All functions start with `smudge_` and take a vector of strings as the first argument.
+By default, personal data will be replaced with `NA`:

-If you wish to drop any identified personal data, the second argument to all smudge functions, `replace_na`, can be set to `FALSE`:
+If instead you wish to drop personal data, the second argument to all smudge functions, `replace_na`, can be set to `FALSE`:

 Combine with your favourite dplyr verbs to easily remove personal data from data frames: